 Not all cases of plugged-up ears are related to pressure.
 Exposure to water can cause inflammation in the ear canal, known as swimmer’s ear.
 Knowing that water in the ear canal is the cause and how to get it out of your ear is necessary to prevent this from happening.
 Properly fitted earplugs for swimming can help prevent this as well.

-An infection, whether viral, bacterial, or fungal, can cause plugged-up ears due to congestion and inflammation.
+Congestion and inflammation can lead to ear blockages and pain.
 Inner ear and outer ear infections can have serious ongoing consequences and need to be treated as soon as possible.

 Blunt force trauma to your ears during sports, like boxing or football, or in relation to an accident, can lead to plugged-up ears.
 In most cases, the pressure and fullness you’re experiencing will go away, but if there are signs of bleeding or a concussion, then please contact us immediately.